Zelenskyy: Russia not serious about ending Ukraine war

 “They talk about the talks but announce military mobilization.
 They talk about the talks but announce pseudo-referendums in the occupied territories of Ukraine,” he said.

+Zelenskyy’s speech was striking not only for its contents but also its context.
+It took place after the extraordinary mobilization announcement.
+It was the first time he addressed the world’s leaders gathered together since Russia invaded in February.

+It wasn’t delivered at the august rostrum where other presidents, prime ministers and monarchs speak — but instead by video from a nation at war after Zelenskyy was granted special permission to not come in person.

-Zelenskyy appeared as he has in many previous video appearances — in an olive green T-shirt.
+He appeared as he has in many previous video appearances — in an olive green T-shirt.
 He sat at a table with a Ukrainian flag behind his right shoulder and large image of the U.N. flag and Ukraine’s behind his left shoulder.
-He appeared to be in a conference room.

-He opined that Moscow wants to spend the winter preparing its forces in Ukraine for a new offensive, or at least preparing fortifications while mobilizing more troops.
+The leader opined that Moscow wants to spend the winter preparing its forces in Ukraine for a new offensive, or at least preparing fortifications while mobilizing more troops in the largest military conflict in Europe since World War II.

 “Russia wants war.
 It’s true.
 But Russia will not be able to stop the course of history,” he said, declaring that “mankind and the international law are stronger” than what he called a “terrorist state.”